28 Proven Ways to Get a Work Promotion Without Asking

 • Offer to lead team meetings.

-• Be a thought leader by planning ahead and researching specific topics of interest to the team or group objectives.
+• Be a thought leader by planning and researching specific topics of interest to the team or group objectives.

 25. Demonstrate You Can Make Good Business Decisions